dragmirivanov/aws-terraform-lb/README.md

 aws_secret_access_key = iv...ov
 p.s.
 To SSH into instances add your 'ssh-key.pem' file inside /modules/alb-web/variables.tf file

-Step 2:
+Step 2: Run the following commands:

-terraform init
+'terraform init'

-terrafrom plan
+'terrafrom plan'

-terraform apply --auto-approve
+'terraform apply --auto-approve'

 ... wait for 3 or 4 minutes (because the database will took some time, grab a coffee or beer) ... vuala!
 All the services are up and running!